 Thanks to a horrible pandemic in a stressful election year that saw the keys to the White House change hands, it was arguably the most trying year for cinemas and the film industry in general since the advent of television.
 Theatres across the world closed, film festivals were cancelled or moved to a digital format, streaming became the go to for the little major releases we got, awards season was turned upside down and extended into the following year causing havoc for many “Best of the Year” lists just like this one.
 And yet in such a rough year for cinephiles, we still got some great movies that will leave marks on our consciousness.

-Out of the 160 films I watched for my 2020 season of movie watching, I picked out 15 that stood out to me as the best of the year.
+Out of the 160 films we watched for the 2020 season of movie watching, we picked out 15 that stood out to us as the best of the year.
 Among them are two films directed by women, two films that aren’t live-action, three films that aren’t English in their spoken language, eight films that feature diverse protagonists, and appropriately ten films that were premiered through streaming services.
-The genres that make them up range from dramas to comedies to sci-fi to even a Broadway play.
-Their settings range from Georgian England to Meiji era Japan.
-In an incredible world-changing and trying year like 2020, these were the 15 best films I saw - presented in alphabetical order.
+The genres that make them up range from dramas to comedies to sci-fi to even the filming of a Broadway play.
+Their settings range from Georgian England to 1920s America to Meiji era Japan.
+Their stories are varied from men getting drunk on purpose to two young people stuck in a time loop to the writing of an iconic film.
+In an incredible world-changing and trying year like 2020, these were the 15 best films we saw - presented in alphabetical order.

-Another solid collaboration between Director Thomas Vinterberg and actor Mads Mikkelsen, this Danish film which explores the effect an experiment has on a group of friends that keep their blood alcohol level at 0.5% could have easily turned into an anti-alcoholism PSA but instead ends up a touching movie about friendship through the highs and lows - finished off by what is hands down the best ending scene I saw all year from any movie which will leave everyone with a smile on their face when the credits roll.
+Another solid collaboration between Director Thomas Vinterberg and actor Mads Mikkelsen, this Danish film which explores the effect an experiment has on a group of friends that keep their blood alcohol level at 0.5% could have easily turned into an anti-alcoholism PSA but instead ends up a touching movie about friendship through the highs and lows - finished off by what is hands down the best ending scene many have ever seen from any movie which will leave everyone with a smile on their face when the credits roll.

 A modern western set in a fictional small town in Brazil, this film takes you through a wave of emotions as it flips between different sub-genres to tell a violent tale of political allegory that will leave you on the edge of your seat from start to finish as you try to figure out exactly what is going on to these downtrodden villagers.

-More of a Broadway musical performed in front of the cameras than an actual film, this is my pick for my favorite movie from the year as I was introduced to this genius musical that has joined my list of my favorite musicals on either stage or film.
+More of a Broadway musical performed in front of the cameras than an actual film, this is many’s pick for favorite movie from the year as they were introduced to this genius musical that has joined our lists of favorite musicals on either stage or film.

-This homerun of an independent kaiju flick has a brisk runtime of just 45 minutes, but its amazing puppetry work and creature effects coupled with a haunting ghost story left me as if I had just seen one of the best creature features I’ve ever seen in a year lacking of such type of films.
+This homerun of an independent kaiju flick has a brisk runtime of just 45 minutes, but its amazing puppetry work and creature effects coupled with a haunting ghost story left us feeling like we had just seen one of the best creature features we’ve ever seen in a year lacking of such type of films.

 Oscar worthy performances by Viola Davis and the late Chadwick Boseman anchor this incredible stage play come to film as you hang on every word and action of each band member on a hot 1927 afternoon as they attempt to record a single of the legendary blues pioneer Ma Rainey.